lukastymo/siads-643-week2-assignment/README.md

 python main.py datasets/presidents.csv
 ```

-To use non-standard columns see help:
+To use non-standard columns or customize title see help:
 ```bash
 python main.py -h
 ```